hadi-tim/Seismic-Prod-Log-Processing/README.md

 For this reason, I generated a python code using ElementTree Python module and SQL to parse the information, process it and then output it in an excel file from the SQLite database file.

 ## **1. What is XML format?**
+The [Extensible Markup Language](https://en.wikipedia.org/wiki/XML#:~:text=Extensible%20Markup%20Language%20(XML)%20is,%2Dreadable%20and%20machine%2Dreadable) (XML) is a markup language and file format for storing, transmitting, and reconstructing arbitrary data.
+It defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.